01cyberwarehouse/header-extraction/README.md

 # header-extraction
-Headers Extraction, this is an open source module for extracting headers from HTTP it can be using by developers or bug hunters to finding weakness or bugs.
+Headers Extraction, this is an open source module for extracting headers from HTTP it can be using by developers or bug hunters to finding weakness or bugs in headers only.

 Usage:
 ```javascript